Antonio Núñez (footballer)

-Antonio Núñez Tena (born 15 January 1979) is a Spanish retired professional footballer who played as a right midfielder.
+Antonio Núñez Tena (born 15 January 1979) is a Spanish former professional footballer who played as a right midfielder.

 His early career included spells at Real Madrid and Liverpool, on the fringes of both teams.
 Much of the rest of his career was spent in the Segunda División, while he also played three years for Apollon Limassol in Cyprus.

 Club career

 Real Madrid

 Born in Madrid, Núñez started his career with San Federico, before joining Tercera División team Las Rozas.
 In 2001, he moved to Real Madrid, his favourite club growing up.

 Courtesy of manager Carlos Queiroz, Núñez was promoted to the main squad for the 2003–04 season.
 On 2 September 2003, in his La Liga debut, he came on as a substitute for Javier Portillo 15 minutes from time in an away game against Villarreal and scored the 1–1 equaliser after just seven minutes; for the remainder of the campaign, however, in which the Merengues came up totally empty, he only made a further ten league appearances, all from the bench.